Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 So we wrote a script for that, which will create a appropriate transaction and that script takes one argument, a UTxO as input.
 As we saw there are two,  we can pick any of the two.

-- Nextwelook up the amount that we can withdraw.
+- Next we look up the amount that we can withdraw.
 There's a peculiarity with withdrawals in Cardano, so you can only ever withdraw the whole accumulated rewards.
 You cannot do partial withdrawals.
 This means that we must know exactly how many rewards have been accumulated when we execute this command.
 We use the script we used before, the **query-stake-addresses-info-user1.sh** and then we use the jq tool (standard linux tool to analyze json values and extract this reward account balance field).
 So amount now holds the available rewards.
 - Then raw and signed are just file names for the unsigned transaction and the signed transaction.
 - Then just log for debugging purposes where txin an the amount.
 - Set the node socket path and now we build the transaction, sign the transaction, submit it.